3 Tips For Properly Maintaining Your Property Following a Snowstorm

 - Salt regularly in the days after a storm.
 People are generally good about shoveling and salting the first day of a snowstorm, but most slip and falls take place in the days following a storm.
 The snow may thaw during the day and refreeze at night, so you need to be diligent about salting and shoveling even when the storm is over.
 Snow and ice may melt even if the temperature doesn’t go above freezing, due to the power of the sun’s rays.
 To keep your property free and clear from ice, make sure you regularly inspect your property for potential trouble spots and reapply salt at night before a refreeze occurs and again in the morning.

 - Clear off your car before driving.
 Clearing your car off is one of the basic responsibilities of owning and operating a vehicle.
 And we’re not just talking about your front windshield.
 You need to clean off the top, hood, rear windshield, and trunk of your car too.
 Leaving snow on any part of your vehicle is extremely dangerous.
 Every year, car crashes occur because of snow and ice that fly off cars, especially trucks, and hit other cars.
 The time you spend clearing your vehicle of snow can be the difference between an accident and no accident.
 Additionally, it is the law!
+As of July 11, 2022, drivers are required to remove ice or snow from their vehicles within 24 hours following heavy snow or ice.
+This law is named “Christine’s Law” and is in memory of Christine Lambert.
+Christine Lambert died on Christmas Day in 2005 after a large piece of ice slid off a truck and crashed through her windshield.

 In the video below, Adam Flager provides his tips on how to properly maintain your property after a snowstorm: